Last update: 9.05.2014

 A new strategy…

 A new EU drugs strategy (2013–20) was endorsed by the Justice and Home Affairs Council of the European Union on 7th December 2012.
 It constitutes the ninth strategic document on illicit drugs endorsed by EU Member States since 1990 and presents their current drug policy position and aspirations, identifying common objectives to reduce drug demand, dependence and supply.
 Two consecutive four-year action plans will translate the strategic priorities into specific actions with a timetable, responsible parties, indicators and assessment tools.
 These are drafted by corresponding EU Presidencies in 2013 and 2017.
-The first of these action plans for 2013–16 was adopted under the Irish Presidency of the EU on 6 June 2013.
+The first of these action plans for 2013–16 was adopted under the Irish Presidency of the EU in July 2013.
 It is structured around two policy areas: drug demand reduction and drug supply reduction; and three cross-cutting themes: coordination; international cooperation; and information, research, monitoring and evaluation.
-The European Commission will assess the implementation of this action plan every two years and it will undergo a final external evaluation in 2016.
+A second action plan for the period 2017–20 will be prepared following an external mid-term assessment of the EU drugs strategy by 2016.

 …responding to new challenges in the drugs market